JeanMarcFlamand/ExtractEmbededRessourcesApp/README.md

-# Example showing how to extract internal and external Embeded Ressources.
+# Example showing how to extract internal(Do Not copy) and external(copy always) Embeded Ressources.